verrazzano/docs/content/en/docs/setup/private-registry/private-registry.md

  Installing Verrazzano using a private Docker-compliant container registry requires the following:

- * Loading all required Verrazzano container images into your own registry and repository.
+ * Loading all the required Verrazzano container images into your own registry and repositories.
- * Installing the Verrazzano platform operator with the private registry and repository used to load the images.
+ * Installing Verrazzano with the private registry and a common prefix for all the repositories used to load the images.

 ## Get Verrazzano